Sally McGregor – Chair

 Christy Woods- Academic/Research Chair

-Christy is a third-year doctoral student in the University of Northern Colorado’s Counseling Psychology PhD program.
+Christy is a fourth-year doctoral student in the University of Northern Colorado’s Counseling Psychology PhD program.
 She is a Colorado native who received her BA in Counseling Psychology from Colorado Mesa University in Grand Junction.
-Her research interests are in supervision and training, particularly in comfort with sexuality counseling.
-She also has clinical interest in at-risk youth and is currently completing an external placement at a youth services corrections facility.
+Her research interests are in supervision and training, diversity allyship, and self-care among mental health professionals.
+She has a clinical interest in adolescents and emerging adults and finds great fulfillment in working with families.
 Christy hopes to build a stronger community of researchers in Colorado graduate programs through research collaboration, online and face-to-face brainstroming, and resource sharing.

 Leigh Kunkle – Communications Chair

-Leigh is a third-year PsyD student at University of Denver’s Graduate School of Professional Psychology.
+Leigh is a fourth-year PsyD student at University of Denver’s Graduate School of Professional Psychology.
 She is a Chicago native who received her undergraduate education at Saint Louis University, where she earned bachelor degrees in Psychology and French.
 Her professional interests lie in health psychology, specifically working with cancer patients and family caregivers.
-Leigh is currently a student extern at University of Colorado Hospital Bone Marrow Transplant and sees clients through the Center for Oncology Psychology Excellence at DU’s Professional Psychology Clinic.
+Leigh is currently a student extern at Denver Health Intensive Outpatient Clinic.
 Her outside interests include hiking, spending time with her puppy and watching the Cubs.
 She hopes to raise awareness and engagement with both fellow members and the community at large.